-Thank you Michelle Vernon – Project One Forty Three, New Development and Communications Coordinator
+Thank you Michelle Vernon – Project One Forty Three, Development and Communications Director

 Skipping through airports, passports in hand, dressed sleekly in black with a simple leather bag and looking fabulous.
 Well, those people may exist in Vogue, but they sure aren’t part of the P143 interview team.